 - IN CHICKEN SALAD AVOCADO CUPS.
 One of my favorite recipes ever.
 I love this Ranch BLT Chicken Salad and scooping it into lettuce cups or avocado cups makes it extra amazing.

 WHOLE30?
 READ THIS!
-You need to be sure your mayo is Whole30 compliant (no soy, no added sugar, etc.) This brand and this brand are approved.
+To make this as Whole30 ranch dressing, you need to be sure your mayo is Whole30 compliant (no soy, no added sugar, etc.) This brand and this brand are approved.
 (Or, you can follow the tutorial I linked above for making your own!)

 CAN YOU LIGHTEN THIS RECIPE UP?
-If you’re not paleo (or include dairy in your diet), you can swap half the mayo for plain unsweetened Greek or grass-fed yogurt.
+If you’re not paleo (or include dairy in your diet), you can swap half the mayo for plain unsweetened Greek yogurt or grass-fed yogurt in this homemade ranch dip recipe.
 It’ll be tangy and creamy and delicious!

 The Best Paleo Ranch Dressing (or Dip!)